 As I speak – so mote it be."

 Here is also a Druid prayer you too can try:

 4. Prayer for cleansing your surroundings

-Smudging prayers for cleansing your surroundings can be short or full of as many words as you need!
+Prayers for cleansing your surroundings can be short or full of as many words as you need!
 Rhyming prayers are often easier to remember and many spiritual healers suggest that the process of rhyming can also raise more energy and resonance with your words.
 You may feel the need to cleanse your surroundings before performing a ritual, meditation, or even before you start on a new task, to ensure all negativity has been removed.
 A short cleanse could be something like the below:

 “The negativity of this sacred space,

 I expel you by using the light of my sacred grace.

 A longer cleansing prayer for your surroundings could be the above, followed by the below taken from the druid closing prayer.
 It is an idea to write your prayer out and repeat it many times taking in each word, you can then burn the paper as you close our your cleansing ceremony.

 5. Prayer for attracting positive energy

 The mind is incredibly powerful.
 Research shows that stating positive mantras or yoga prayers regularly can improve your positivity and increase feelings of self-worth.
 A great way to start the day, every day, positivity - feeding into your wellbeing and also can be great for use in smoke cleansing.